mstksg/backprop/doc/04-the-backprop-typeclass.md

 `zero` is "zero" in the verb sense -- it takes a value and "zeroes out" all components.
 For a vector, this means returning a zero vector of the same shape.
-For a list, this means replacing all of the items with zero and returning a list of the same length.  `one` does the same thing but with one.
+For a list, this means replacing all of the items with zero and returning a list of the same length.

+`one` does the same thing but with one; the point of it is to be `one = gradBP id` --- the gradient of the identity function for your type.

 `add` is used to add together contributions in gradients, and is usually a component-wise addition.